Hawick: Economy

-The companies William Lockie, Hawico, Hawick Knitwear, Johnstons of Elgin, Lyle & Scott, Peter Scott, Pringle of Scotland, and Scott and Charters, have had and in many cases still have manufacturing plants in Hawick, producing luxury cashmere and merino wool knitwear.
+The companies William Lockie, Hawico, Hawick Knitwear, Johnstons of Elgin, Lyle & Scott, Peter Scott, Pringle of Scotland, and Scott & Charters, have had and in many cases still have manufacturing plants in Hawick, producing luxury cashmere and merino wool knitwear.
 Engineering firm Turnbull and Scott had their headquarters in an Elizabethan-style listed building on Commercial Road before moving to Burnfoot.

 In recent times, unemployment has been an issue in Hawick.
 The rate of unemployment exceeded the average for the Scottish Borders between 2014 and 2017.
 The closure of once-significant employers, including mills like Peter Scott's and Pringle's have reduced the number of jobs in the town.
 The population has declined partly because of this; at 13,730 in 2016, it was at its lowest since the 1800s.
 Despite efforts to improve the economic situation, unemployment and poverty remain relatively high, with the number of children living in poverty in the town one-tenth higher than the average for the Borders region in 2017.
 Developments such as a new business centre, which opened in 2024, an Aldi supermarket, and distillery, which opened in 2018–19, have benefitted Hawick.
 Despite this, continued business closures, for example that of Homebase and the Original Factory Store in 2018, suggest continued economic decline for the town.